Grizedale Forest

 Grizedale Forest is a 24.47 km2 area of woodland in the Lake District of North West England, located to the east of Coniston Water and to the south of Hawkshead.
+Historically, within the county of Lancashire, it now lies in the Westmorland and Furness district of Cumbria.

+EXploitation

 It is made up of a number of hills, small tarns and the settlements of Grizedale and Satterthwaite.
 It is owned and managed by Forestry England and is a popular tourist destination with waymarked footpaths, mountain biking, an aerial assault course, a 16-bed hostel, and a visitor centre with a children's playground, education centre, café and shop.
 The car-parking of Grizedale Forest Visitors Centre is situated on the site of the former Grizedale Hall where its remains can be still seen.
 In past years, several stages on the WRC RAC Rally were held on tracks through Grizedale Forest every winter.
-The forest continues to be used for two annual rallies: the Malcolm Wilson Rally and the Grizedale Stages Rally, based in Coniston.
+Weather permitting, the forest continues to be used for two annual rallies: the Malcolm Wilson Rally and the Grizedale Stages Rally, based in Coniston.

+Plants and animals

+The forest retains large expanses of exotic forestry trees such as Sitka spruce and Western hemlock, although more recent plantations of deciduous native trees have been made.
+Larch and ash dieback diseases have brought significant clearances in some areas.
+The forest is home to many birds and mammals includingbuzzards, sparrow hawks, owls, woodpeckers, woodcock, black grouse, red and grey squirrels, pine martens, badgers, stoats, foxes, red and roe deer.

 History

 The name Grizedale means Valley of the Pigs.
-It is home to the last native herd of Red Deer.
+It is home to the last native herd of red deer.
 Historically, Grizedale formed part of Lancashire North of the Sands.
 The last standing Grizedale Hall was built in 1905 by Harold Brocklebank.
 During World War II it was used as a prisoner of war camp for German Officers, one of whom famously managed to escape.
 Brocklebank sold the Grizedale Estate to Forestry England in 1937.
-The Hall was torn down in 1957.
+The Hall was demolished in 1957.

-Sculpture trail

-Scattered throughout the forest are approximately 50 sculptures, often made from naturally occurring materials such as stone and wood.
-The project to place sculptures in the forest was started by the Bill Grant OBE who formed the Grizedale Society in 1977, along with help from Peter Davies of Northern Arts.
-The sculpture trail was awarded the 1990 Prudential Award for the Arts in 1990 “In tribute for a leap of imagination that has enriched our perception and understanding of art in the landscape”.

-Over 250 sculptures have been sited over the years, being constructed of natural materials they have slowly returned to the forest.
-Unique to Grizedale's Sculpture Trail was a residency programme for the artists, allowing them to work on site for 6 months to create a sculpture inspired by the location.
-Notable sculptors have included David Nash, Sally Matthews Andy Goldsworthy, Robert Koenig, Walter Bailey and Michael Winstone.

-In 1997 Bill Grant stepped down as Director of the Grizedale Society and Adam Sutherland was appointed his replacement in 1999.
-Sutherland stopped the artist residency programme and focused on changing the style of sculpture from organic found materials to plastic.
-In 1999 Sutherland formed Grizedale Arts, a new organisation which merged with the Grizedale Society.
-In 2005 Grizedale Arts split from Forestry England entirely.
-Grizedale Arts is now based at Lawson Park, while Forestry England continues to run the Sculpture Trail which has more recently returned to commissioning sculptures using natural materials again.